Ernest Hilbert’s Books

 HILBERT, Ernest.
 All of You on the Good Earth.
 Los Angeles: Red Hen Press, 2013.
 Small octavo, paper wrappers. $16.95.
 ISBN-10: 1597092665

-Available from Amazon, Amazon UK, Amazon Canada, Barnes and Noble, Powell’s Books, The Book Depository, Tower Books, BookADDA (India), URead.com (India), BiblioVault, Angus & Robertson (Australia), The Nile (Australia), Open Trolley (Signapore), Mighty Ape (New Zealand), SuperBookShop (European Union), Loot (South Africa), and better book stores.
+Available from Amazon, Amazon UK, Amazon Canada, Barnes and Noble, Powell’s Books, The Book Depository, Tower Books, BookADDA (India), URead.com (India), BiblioVault, Angus & Robertson (Australia), The Nile (Australia), Open Trolley (Signapore), Fish Pond (New Zealand), Mighty Ape (New Zealand), SuperBookShop (European Union), and Loot (South Africa).
+It is stocked by Barnes & Noble as well as most quality independent bookstores.
 It is also available directly from the press itself.
 Retailers may order through Chicago Distribution Center, 11030 S. Langley, Chicago, IL 60628, phone 800-621-2736, fax 800-621-8476.

 All of You on the Good Earth, or AoYotGE, is the much-anticipated sequel to Ernest Hilbert’s critically-acclaimed debut Sixty Sonnets.
 At the end of the tumultuous year 1968, Apollo 8’s Commander Frank Borman described the earth-rise as sending “a torrent of nostalgia, of sheer homesickness, surging through me.”
 He signed off: “Good night, good luck, a Merry Christmas, and God bless all of you—all of you on the good Earth.”
 All of You on the Good Earth guides the reader through chambers occupied by visionary gravediggers, spaced-out movie stars, frenzied dropouts, sullen pirates, and unrelenting stalkers, noble war correspondents and cornered dictators, unlucky drunks and supercilious scientists, impatient goddesses and sad sea monsters, zoned-out denizens of Plutonian strip-clubs and earnest haunters of ancient ruins, the infamous Rakewell in TriBeCa and sea nymph Kalypso in a beach house at the Jersey shore, characters wandering an America demoralized by economic decline.
 These poems contain fasts and feasts, laments and love songs, histories, fantasies, and elegies, the amusing and heartbreaking debris of life on this world, all the while recalling Seneca’s dictum, non est ad astra mollis e terris via (“the road from the earth to the stars is not easy”).
 Justin Quinn observes of the collection that “Hilbert has written poems of superb lyricism.
 It’s hard to think of another poet with such range, and indeed with such brilliant delivery.
 Beauty, trash, exaltation, and humor are contained in his capacious and exacting forms.
 These are, quite simply, original and essential poems.”
 Adam Kirsch has further commented that “there is no mistaking the ‘feral’ appetite and intensity of these poems, or the bitter depths of experience they sometimes explore.
 What makes All of You on the Good Earth such a rare collection, however, is the way Hilbert unites that raw energy with elegant and original language, creating a style that sounds like no one else’s.”
 The poems in its pages first appeared in Parnassus, Harvard Review, The London Magazine, The Yale Review, Poetry East, The Oxonian Review, Georgetown Review, American Poetry Review, The New Criterion, The Dark Horse, New Ohio Review, RATTLE, Cimarron Review, and 66: The Journal of the Sonnet.
 The cover is designed by Jennifer Mercer, based on the cover of the first US edition of Ted Hughes’ collection Lupercal, published by Harper and Brothers in 1960.
 The book’s front panel is also an homage to the legacy of the 1970s São Paulo Brazilian Noigandres “poesia concreta / konkrete poesie / concrete poetry” movement.